 Neutron to become the default and standard NaaS

 I have been an OpenStack member since 2011 as a part of the founding team of the neutron project (formerly known as quantum).
-I am still a core developer and I have extended my contributions to nova, devstack, docs, heat and other projects.
+I have extended my contributions to nova, devstack, docs, heat and other projects.
+Currently, I am part of the core team for docs-specs and lead the work needed to complete the networking guide.

 Currently, I am part of the Cloud Operations and Infrastructure team for one of the biggest SaaS providers.
 My current role as OpenStack consumer is giving me a different opinion about what OpenStack should integrate and how it can be consumed easier and more scalable for both Service Providers and Entreprises.
 I am planning to provide my experience to the OpenStack Board in order to drive its direction based on the interest of the Operators and Users, never influenced by technology-specific vendors.